Free Shipping on orders over $20

 Near Maytown there are numerous mining camps and batteries, including the Queen of the North Mine and Battery, the Ida Mine and the Mabel Louise and Comet Batteries.
 The Comet Battery has much of the original equipment in relatively good condition.
 Aside from building foundations and the remnants of stone curbs in Maytown, not much has survived of this ghost town.
 It once hosted 12 hotels, several Chinese general stores, three bakers, a butcher, lemonade factory, chemist and surgeon.
 The telegraph poles that have survived still have little corrugated A-frame roofs to protect them from rot.

-If gold-mining history isn’t your thing, Jowalbinna offers guided rock art tours of some of the extensive Quinkan Aboriginal rock art sites in the region – with 4WD and walking tours available.
+If gold-mining history isn’t your thing, Jowalbinna offers guided tours to the large Quinkan rock art site in the region – with 4WD and walking tours available.

 The Palmer River Goldfield was the largest and best producing alluvial goldfield in Australia, and it isn’t a stretch to say that this field was essentially responsible for the growth of places like Cooktown, Port Douglas and Cairns.
 Some estimates place the weight of gold retrieved from this area in excess of 1.25 million ounces — a figure worth several billion dollars in today’s currency.
 The field is still producing for small leases in the area.